 Dealing With Microsoft Windows CE OS End of Life

-One of the most important operating systems that was at one time underpinned many enterprise mobility deployments is about to enter the last 2 years of life.
-Microsoft Windows CE OS End of Life
+One of the most important operating systems that at one time underpinned many enterprise mobility deployments is about to enter the last phase of its life.
+So how do you go about dealing with Microsoft Windows CE OS End of Life ?

 Long before iOS and Android Microsoft announced Windows CE in 1996.
 The OS was designed to operate satisfactorily on the small memory capacities of palm sized devices at the time.
 Although recognised by many as targeted at hand held computers many platforms ended up using derivatives of CE.